Table of contents

 Also, it’s easier to get long-term disability insurance for conditions that you’ve had for several years instead of more recent ones.
 That’s because the older ones are more likely to be stable and maintained.

-For example, the insurance company may offer you standard coverage if you had cancer but have been in remission for 3-5 years.
+For example, the insurance company may offer you standard coverage if you had cancer but have been in remission for three to five years.
 It’s more likely to decline if you were recently diagnosed with cancer.

 Pre-existing conditions also differ between life and disability insurance.
 While soft tissue injuries and illnesses like muscle pain aren’t a big deal for life insurance, they are a major factor for disability insurance.
 A significant percentage of disability claims result from these types of injuries and illnesses.